officiallysingh/spring-boot-problem-handler/README.md

   Used in `type`.
 Commonly used to set unique codes for different business error scenarios.

 ## Message resolvers
-To know how to define the error attributes in properties file, enable debugging as follows.
+To know how to define the error attributes in the properties file, enable debugging as follows.
 ```properties
 problem.debug-enabled=true
 ```